n1vux/articles/Geodetic/RTK-experiments.md

 ![Professional GPS](Pro-Survey-RTK-A30.jpg "Professional Survey GPS")

-These devices cost less than new cars, but i've seen used cars for less lately.
+These devices cost less than new cars, but I've seen used cars for less lately.
 With a long-term occupation, it can get a ±1cm accurate position on the tripod, and then can share that accuracy with the portable GPS on a surveyor's rod.

 * What is RTK?